michaelplanknz/structured-inference/README.md

 This repository provides code to accompany the article "Structured methods for parameter inference and uncertainty quantification for mechanistic models in the life sciences".

+A preprint of the article is available at ...
+Results in this version were generated using the commit tagged ...

  # How to use this repository